-He was evicted on the following Monday at six in the morning after being sick down the front of a girl volunteer worker trying to corral him, lighting up a spliff and dousing the room in stout, and transforming me and my French, twenty five year old, hotel worker room-mate into white-hot and self-righteous half-witnesses in a set-to that lasted almost all night and at every moment threatened to morph into a brawl.
+He was evicted on the following Monday at six in the morning after being sick down the front of a girl volunteer worker trying to corral him, lighting up a spliff and spraying the room with stout, and transforming me and my French, twenty five year old, hotel worker room-mate into white-hot and self-righteous, blithering half-witnesses in a set-to that lasted almost all night and at every moment threatened to morph into a brawl.

-The godfather was also all set to mentor me individually and he looked softly into the distance through the single dormer over the west London rooftops, bathed in a late afternoon golden glow, to cool my over-hasty hostility – with a touching unease as he adjusted an invisible dog collar.
+The godfather was also all set to mentor me individually and he looked softly into the distance—through the single dormer over the west London rooftops, bathed in a late afternoon golden glow—to cool my over-hasty hostility – with a touching unease as he adjusted an invisible dog collar.

 The strong man I’d be, looked up to, who was going to cause pain, shake everybody up, make mischief, who’d cut out noncey efforts at thought, moral concern and two-way communication – but in the end do right by his team or “friends” in a dark world that looked up to him too.

 Not because I was braced for a stabbing or worse – and not because of my acquiescence—irresistibly drawn by his magnetism and cherubic authority—to the wise, ancient culture of Streetistan.

-Mercifully, the management—whose rules provided no means to end our nightmare there and then on that Friday night—then tightened up the invitation and vetting procedures.
+Mercifully, the management—whose rules had provided no means to end our nightmare there and then on that Friday night—then tightened up the invitation and vetting procedures.

-The gimlet-eyed law graduate did later signal some kind of acknowledgement about the behaviour of his friend.
+The law graduate did later signal some kind of acknowledgement about the behaviour of his friend.
 He assured me he was only an acquaintance and that he had had no idea this would happen.

-I was exhausted already by engaging with as many of the diverse, international guests as possible – well, not so much by them, not by artists, translators, MFA students, musicians, screenwriters, theatre academics and architects, but by other more difficult people bearding and dragging me downwards.
+I was exhausted already by engaging with as many of the diverse, international guests as possible.
+Well, not so much by them—not by artists, translators, MFA students, musicians, screenwriters, theatre academics and architects—but by other more difficult people bearding and dragging me downwards.